 The ORCA Measure is a questionnaire that assesses the communication ability of individuals with neurodevelopmental disorders that significantly impact verbal speech.
 The intended use of the ORCA measure is to assess an individual’s baseline communication ability level and subsequent changes in communication ability over time in a research study.
 The measure consists of 84 total questions with 70 behavioral items within 22 concepts/functions (e.g., refuse object, make choices) that cover expressive, receptive and pragmatic areas of communication, alongside a set of 14 descriptive items that capture important information about the individual’s unique ways of communicating (e.g. modalities the individual uses, their current vocabulary, and language complexity).
 The questionnaire is designed to be completed by the primary caregiver who is most familiar with the individual and the ways they communicate.
 The descriptive items follow skip logic, so it is possible not every caregiver will complete every question.

-The development of the ORCA measure was funded by the Foundation for Angelman Syndrome Therapeutics (FAST) and is currently available in English with language translations in:
+The ORCA Measure is currently available in English with language translations in:

 The ORCA Design

 The ORCA measure’s content was developed using rigorous quantitative methods and qualitative interviews with parents of individuals with Angelman syndrome (AS) and by communication specialists (e.g., speech-language pathologists) who treated individuals with AS and other developmental communication disorders.
 The team developed questions from the caregiver’s perspective and the questionnaire’s target population was any AS individual (of any genotype) aged 2 years or older (including adults with AS).
 The ORCA was purposely designed to be inclusive of all modalities (i.e. ways of communicating)—meaning that an individual’s ability is scored whether they use gestures/signs, words, assistive technology, or a combination of these to communicate.